Crysis (video game): Awards

 GameSpot awarded Crysis "Best Shooter" in its "Best of 2007" awards, saying that "It was this open-ended, emergent gameplay – the ability to let us tackle our challenges in whatever way we wished."
 They also awarded it with "Best Graphics: Technical" and "Best PC Game" stating that "The firefights in the game are beautiful to look at, but extremely intense affairs that force you to think quickly – and reward you for doing so.
 It's a dynamic game, one that you can play several times to discover new things and to experiment with different approaches."
 PC Gamer awarded Crysis its "Game of the Year" and "Action Game of the Year" in its March 2008, "Games of the Year Awards" issue.
 PC Gamer also remarked that "Crysis has pushed PC gaming to a new plateau, marrying the most advanced graphics engine ever created with phenomenal gameplay.
 From the cinematic opening to credits to its cliffhanger ending, Crysis is mesmerizing."
 Gamereactor gave Crysis a perfect ten, and awarded it with its "Best Action Game of 2007", saying that "the action genre is forever changed".
 IGN awarded Crysis its "Editor's Choice Award", saying that "the Halo 2-type ending ... wasn't enough to deter me from heartily recommending action fans pick this one up."
+During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Crysis with "Outstanding Achievement in Visual Engineering", along with receiving nominations for "Computer Game of the Year" and "Action Game of the Year".

 Legacy

 At the time of its release, Crysis was one of the most demanding games available in terms of hardware requirements.
 This caused the phrase "Can it run Crysis?" (a questioning of whether personal computer systems with the best-possible hardware could run the game at its maximum quality and resolution settings) to become an Internet meme.
 The phrase was applied jokingly to non-gaming computers (such as NASA mainframes) or historical computing hardware (such as ENIAC).
-Later Crysis games which, being available on consoles, had to ensure performance on these platforms, dropped some of the most demanding rendering features of the game engine, thus making the "Can it run Crysis?" question moot.
+Later Crysis games dropped some of the most demanding rendering features of the game engine, thus making the "Can it run Crysis?" question moot.
 Honoring this aspect of the original game, the highest detail level in the PC version of Crysis Remastered is called "Can it Run Crysis?".

 Sequels

 On May 30, 2009, Crytek announced the second chapter in the Crysis trilogy, which continued where the first game ended.
 Released on March 22, 2011, Crysis 2 was developed for Microsoft Windows, PlayStation 3 and Xbox 360.
 In addition to seeking a United States trademark on the name Crysis, Crytek sought to trademark the names Crysis Wars, World in Crysis, and Crysis Warhead.
 On April 16, 2012, EA and Crytek officially announced that Crysis 3 was in development.
 The game was released in February 2013.
+The next Crysis installment was announced in 2022.